Reviews You Can Rely On

 Close Focus Range

-We measure the close focus range at 7.8 feet, which is 1.3 feet further than the manufacturer stated, but still better than the average calculated for the entire test group.
-The Nature DX's close focus range of 7.8 feet means you'll be able to get all but the closest objects in focus.
-That butterfly, or small finch that lands on the branch in front of you will look spectacular through your binoculars.
+We measured the close focus range at 8 feet, which isn't quite as good as the manufacturer stated 6.5 feet, but it is still better than the average calculated for the entire test group.
+The Celestron Nature DX 8x42's close focus range of 8 feet means you'll be able to get all but the closest objects in focus.
+That butterfly or small finch that lands on the branch before you will look great through these binoculars.

-The closest focus range we've encountered is 4.9 feet, which would let most people focus on a butterfly that landed on their feet.
-While the Nature DX can't do that, it is our expert opinion that it gets close enough.
-We don't envision any user missing out on an experience due to the close, but not exceptionally close, close focus range, and our team still thinks this is great pair of binoculars in terms of performance across this metric, as well as others, at this price point.
+The closest focus range we enjoyed is an impressive 4.5 feet, which would let most people focus on a butterfly that landed on their foot.
+While the Celestron Nature DX 8x42 can't do that, it is our expert opinion that it gets close enough.
+We don't envision any user missing out on an experience due to the somewhat but not exceptionally close focus range.

-celestron nature dx 8x42 binocular review - close focus testing with our model birds.
+celestron nature dx 8x42 - close focus testing with our model birds.

 Close focus testing with our model birds.